-This Is ‘Library Girl’ Kendra Sunderland Doesn’t Use Tinder For Rich People
+‘Library Girl’ Kendra Sunderland Spotted On Tinder

 Sunderland may be better suited for Tinder Select since she has sure met her share of frogs on the dating app.

-[Featured image by Leon Neal/Getty Images]
+[Featured Image by Leon Neal/Getty Images]